rajgoel/reveal.js-plugins/seminar/README.md

 The presentation can use the following API of the seminar plugin:
 - `open_or_join_room( password, username )`: Open or join a room as host.
 The `password` is required and is validated against the `hash`.
 The `username` is optional.
+- `close_room( password )`: Closes the seminar room and kicks out all participants.
+The `password` is required and is validated against the `hash`.
 - `join_room( username )`: Join an existing room as a regular participant.
 The `username` is optional.
 - `leave_room()`: Leave the seminar room.
-When the last host leaves the room the room is closed and all other participants are kicked out.
+When the last host leaves the room the room is closed and all other participants are kicked out. kicked out.

 If `autoJoin` is set to true all participants will join the room once it is opened.
 To open a room as a host we can add a button with id `host` and an input field with id `password` and the following code to our presentations.